polybjorn/polybjorn.github.io/index.md

 # About me

-I manage [**Addidé**](https://www.addide.no), a specialized makerspace for local businesses, with **Lindesnesregionen Næringshage** in Mandal.
-Our goal is to democratize 3D design for the local business community.
+I manage [**Addidé**](https://www.addide.no), a specialized makerspace primarily for local businesses, with **Lindesnesregionen Næringshage** in Mandal.
+Our goal is to establish 3D design and 3D printing in the community.

-This space serves as a central point where companies can come to learn about 3D design, collaborate on projects, and even place orders for designs they need.
-We envision our makerspace as a sustainable flavor of the traditional makerspace workshop.
+Learn about 3D design, collaborate on projects, or place orders for designs you already have.

+Typical requests is to create a digital twin of a physical model or part, and then 3D print with materials that is suitable to the environment you need them to be in, or simply a physical prototype of a 3D model.

-We're equipped with various FFF and SLA 3D printers, a 3-axis CNC, 3D scanners, post-processing machines and tools, and a large workshop mixed with electronics and woodworking equipment.
+We're equipped with various FFF and SLA 3D printers, a 3-axis CNC, post-processing machines and tools, and a large workshop mixed with electronics and woodworking equipment.
+We also take note of equipment available locally, and are happy to enable connections through our network.

 If you're looking to explore 3D design, our makerspace is your resource center.
-Whether you're starting from scratch or looking to refine your skills, we provide the tools and space for you to advance your business capabilities.